segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26 August 30, 2018

+**Today's Progress**: Today I created a page to look up Player characters.
+The page queries the database and returns all the results.

+**Thoughts**: Next up: To choose a result from the query and edit it.

 ### Day 25 August 29, 2018

 **Today's Progress**: I now have the relationships established between my various tables (Players, Characters, Skills, Spells, Racial Traits, Plot stories).
 I finished creating the pages for the game's site, even if many pages have "Check back later" messages.
 I put previous and next navigation buttons on the lore pages.
 I fumbled around with the database some more.